RequirementEngineering/ch-re-132314/SRS.md

 #### Purpose
 The goal of this document is to present a description of the Library Services System.
 It will detail the purpose and the features of the system, its interfaces, what the system will do and the constraints under which it should operate.
 This document is intended for the stakeholders and the developers of the system.
 #### Scope
 The software system will be developed for the "Test Library".
 It is a web application that will allow the librarian in charge to manage the registration of new clients, registration of new books, borrowed books and the consultation of available books.
-This software will also serve as a tool for the clients of the library, allowing them to check through the collection of books available.
+This software will also serve as a tool for the clients of the library, allowing them to check through the collection of books available, request printing, pay fines.
 #### Definitions, acronyms, and abbreviations
 Term | Definition
 -----|-----------